Tequila Sunrise (film): Filming

 Tequila Sunrise was filmed on location at Manhattan Beach, California.

 Before filming commenced, actors attached to the lead male roles included Harrison Ford, Alec Baldwin, Nick Nolte, and Jeff Bridges.

 The expensive menswear and slicked-back hair sported by Kurt Russell's character, Detective Lieutenant Nick Frescia, was modelled upon Pat Riley.
-Russell was quoted as saying that "Riley's look was right for this film because he was arrogantly confident but not offensive."
+Russell remarked that "Riley's look was right for this film because he was arrogantly confident but not offensive.
+It's very tough to do that."

 The famous love scene between Mel Gibson and Michelle Pfeiffer takes place in a hot tub, that was reportedly not properly constructed or chlorinated, resulting in skin rashes and splinters for the actors and their body doubles, and causing production to halt for a few days.

-Director Robert Towne wanted Dale McKussic (Gibson) to go up in smoke at the end of the film, but one of the conditions Warner Bros. set was that he must live.
-"Gibson's character was supposed to be a moth in the flame", said Towne.
+Director Robert Towne wanted the Gibson character to go up in smoke at the end of the film, but one of the conditions Warner Bros. set was that he must live.
+He "was supposed to be a moth in the flame", said Towne in 1998.
 "The real high for him was never doing the drugs, but the danger of dealing the drugs."

 Reception

 Critical response

-Tequila Sunrise holds a score of 50% on Rotten Tomatoes based on 32 reviews, and a score of 62 on Metacritic, indicating mixed reviews.
+Tequila Sunrise holds a score of 53% on Rotten Tomatoes based on 34 reviews, and a score of 62 on Metacritic, indicating mixed reviews.
 It was a commercial success, grossing over $105 million worldwide against a production budget of $20 million.

 Critics commented both positively and negatively upon the labyrinthine nature of the complex plot, characteristic of earlier Robert Towne screenplays such as Chinatown.
 Roger Ebert of the Chicago Sun-Times wrote that "Tequila Sunrise weaves a tangled web, and there are times when we are not sure what is happening, or why.
 There are even moments when the chronology itself seems confused, when characters seem to know things they could not be aware of, when other characters arrive at places they should not have known about."
 Vincent Canby of The New York Times called it "the fuzzy focus of someone who has stared too long at a light bulb.
 Narrative points aren't made and the wrong points are emphasized."
 However, Time Out wrote that the "set-up has the precision of fine needlepoint, picking out the plot outline before embroidering it with a complex pattern of interwoven relationships."

 Pfeiffer was described as a "stunning presence" by The New York Times, while Time Out thought her "perfect as the immaculately dressed and icily controlled restaurateur caught between Gibson's honest (ex-)criminal and Russell's ambiguously motivated cop."
 Variety praised each of the lead performances—"Gibson projects control skating atop paranoia, and is appealing as a man you'd want to trust.
 Russell is fine as the slick cop who's confused by his own shifting values, and Pfeiffer achieves a rather touching quality with her gun-shy girl beneath the polished professional"—but concluded there was "not much kick in this cocktail, despite its mix of quality ingredients."